 But when you think about the idea of rewarding a person for being the best writer in the world, and about the convoluted process how the Academy selects the winner, your eyebrows go up and your skin cringes.

-First of all, how do you choose from thousands and thousands of the literary works published on our planet every year?
+First, how do you choose from thousands and thousands of the literary works published on our planet every year?
 From plays, through the novels, poetry, up to the songwriting.
 How do you compare a novel written in Polish to the poetry of Rabindranath Tagore?
 Who makes a judgment?
 How do you measure the impact?
 Do the translators get a part of the award?
 I often read a story written in Polish, and then it’s translation into English.
 Sometimes the difference in the quality is clearly palpable.

 Where in the world do you place the lyrics to the popular songs written by the singer, who, granted, received the Presidential Medal of Freedom?
 After the announcement of the award, Bob Dylan did not respond to the letter from the Nobel Prize committee and did not attend the ceremony.
 He had his medal and diploma handed during a dinner with all twelve members of the Academy, with no press and no public present, and an obligatory lecture he published on the internet.

-Over the years the Prize has become less literary and more political.
-The original idea, expressed vaguely in Nobel’s will, later was highjacked and modified according to the changing times and socio-political views of the Academia.
+Over the years, the Prize has become less literary and more political.
+The original idea, expressed vaguely in Nobel’s will, later was highjacked and modified according to the changing times and sociopolitical views of the Academia.
 By the nature of their writing, writers are often associated with social and political problems.
 But it’s fascinating to watch how often the needle goes to the left and how often to the right.

 But the Academy must be consistent.
 To do it otherwise leads to the corruption of the award.

-The biggest scandal, however, has happened in the awarding the Peace Prize.
+The biggest scandal, however, has happened in the awarding of the Peace Prize.
 But this is a topic for one of the next posts.